ExFusion: Efficient Transformer Training via Multi-Experts Fusion: Discussion and Limitation

 \section{Discussion and Limitation}

-This section delineates the distinctions between ExFusion and advanced Mixture-of-Experts (MoE) models regarding routing strategies, expert specialization, and task customization.
-We also address the limitations of our approach and outline directions for future research.
+In this section, we provide further insights into the distinctions between the proposed ExFusion method and other advanced Mixture-of-Experts (MoE) models, which aim to enhance routing strategies, specialize expert architectures, or customize MoE for specific tasks.
+We also address the limitations of our approach and discuss areas requiring further exploration.